-The Company's revenues arise from: (1) the sale of ClearPoint system reusable components, including associated installation services; (2) sales of ClearPoint disposable products; and (3) license and development arrangements.
+The Company's revenues arise from: (1) the sale of ClearPoint system reusable components; (2) sales of ClearPoint disposable products; and (3) license, development and other service arrangements.
 The Company recognizes revenue, in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605-10-S99, "Revenue Recognition," when persuasive evidence of an arrangement exists, the selling price or fee is fixed or determinable, collection is probable and risk of loss has transferred to the customer.
 For all sales, the Company requires either a purchase agreement or a purchase order as evidence of an arrangement.

 - (1) Sale of ClearPoint system reusable components Generally, revenues related to ClearPoint system sales are recognized upon installation of the system and the completion of training of at least one of the customer's physicians, which typically occurs concurrently with the ClearPoint system installation.
 ClearPoint system reusable components include software.
 This software is integral to the utility of the ClearPoint system as a whole, and as such, the provisions of FASB ASC 985-605, "Software Revenue Recognition," are not applicable.
 Sales of reusable components that have stand-alone value to the customer are recognized when risk of loss passes to the customer.
-Sales of reusable components to a distributor that has been trained to perform ClearPoint system installations are recognized at the time risk of loss passes to the distributor. - (2) Sales of ClearPoint disposable products Revenues from the sale of ClearPoint disposable products utilized in procedures performed using the ClearPoint system are recognized at the time risk of loss passes, which is generally at shipping point or upon delivery to the customer's location, depending upon the specific terms agreed upon with each customer. - (3) License and development arrangements The Company analyzes revenue recognition on an agreement by agreement basis as discussed below. - Related Party Revenue Recognition under BSC Cardiac Agreement The Company analyzed whether the deliverables under the arrangement represent separate units of accounting as defined by GAAP.
+Sales of reusable components to a distributor that has been trained to perform ClearPoint system installations are recognized at the time risk of loss passes to the distributor. - (2) Sale of ClearPoint disposable products Revenues from the sale of ClearPoint disposable products utilized in procedures performed using the ClearPoint system are recognized at the time risk of loss passes to the customer, which is generally at shipping point or upon delivery to the customer's location, depending upon the specific terms agreed upon with the customer. - (3) License, development other service arrangements The Company analyzes revenue recognition on an agreement-by-agreement basis as discussed below. - Related Party Revenue Recognition under Boston Scientific Cardiac Agreement The Company analyzed whether the deliverables under the arrangement represent separate units of accounting as defined by GAAP.
 Application of GAAP regarding Multiple-Element Arrangements requires management to make subjective judgments about the values of the individual elements and whether delivered elements are separable from the other aspects of the contractual relationship.
 The Company determined it did not and does not have clear and objective evidence of fair value of the various elements of the agreement and, therefore, under these standards, the deliverables were treated as one unit of accounting.

 The Company defers recognition of non-refundable upfront license fees if there are continuing performance obligations without which the technology, know-how, rights, products or services conveyed in conjunction with the non-refundable fees have no utility to the licensee that could be considered separate and independent of the Company's performance under other elements of the arrangement.
 Since the Company had continuing involvement through research and development services that were required because the Company's know-how and expertise related to the technology were proprietary, such upfront fees were deferred and recognized over the estimated period of continuing involvement on a straight-line basis.

-The Company recognized \$650,000 in related party license fee revenue during the three months ended March 31, 2013 and 2012, and there were no remaining amounts recorded as deferred related party license revenue at March 31, 2013 as the Company's period of continuing involvement ended.
+During the nine months ended September 30, 2013 and 2012, the Company recognized \$650,000 and \$1,950,000, respectively, in related party license fee revenues.
+There were no remaining amounts recorded as deferred related party license revenues subsequent to March 31, 2013 as the Company's period of continuing involvement ended on that date.